sanger-cellular-informatics/Targeton-Designer/README.md

 Examples of the output can be found below.

-Is also run as part of the design command.
+This is also run as part of the design command.

 #### 2.4 Post primers to Benchling